International adoption of South Korean children: North Korean media coverage

-A 1988 article which was originally in The Progressive and reprinted in Pound Pup Legacy said that the director general of South Korea's Bureau of Family Affairs in the Ministry of Health and Social Affairs said that the large number of international adoptions out of South Korea had been an issue used as part of North Korea's propaganda against South Korea in the 1970s.
-As part of North Korea's propaganda against South Korea in the 1970s, North Korea decried the large numbers of international adoptions of South Korean children, and North Korea decried what it considered to be South Korea's practice of selling South Korean children.
-The South Korean director general wanted to decrease the numbers of South Korean children being adopted internationally, so North Korea would no longer have the issue to use for its propaganda against South Korea.
-The news article also said that North Korea did not allow couples in other countries to adopt North Korean children.
+In 1988, the Director General of South Korea's Bureau of Family Affairs in the Ministry of Health and Social Affairs said that the large number of international adoptions out of South Korea had been an issue used as part of North Korea's propaganda against South Korea in the 1970s.
+North Korea, which did not allow for international adoptions, accused South Korea of selling its children.
+The Director General wanted to decrease the rate of international adoption, so North Korea could no longer exploit the issue..

 The 1988 article was serialized by The People's Korea, a pro-North Korea magazine, and the resulting publicity caused South Korea to have the image in the North as the number one child-exporting country of the world: The Pyongyang Times, a North Korean newspaper, printed: "The traitors of South Korea, old hands at treacheries, are selling thousands, tens of thousands of children going ragged and hungry to foreign marauders under the name of 'adopted children'."

 United States media coverage

+A 2019 documentary, Geographies of Kinship, was written by a Korean adoptee (Deanna Borshay Liem) and tells the story of international adoption from the perspective of an adoptee.

 PBS Frontline created a documentary exposé about South Korean adoption practices on 20 September 2024, soon before the South Korean Truth and Reconciliation Commission (TRCK) published that South Korea owed Korean adoptees an apology on 25 March 2025.
 PBS Frontline added several articles to confirm the facts in the documentary.
 The TRCK report also mentioned Brothers Home.
 Other articles from before the documentary confirm the facts in the documentary and report.